The Sago Palm (Cycas revoluta) is part of the Cycad family. The Sagos are slow growers taking years to mature.

 Neem Oil

-Another method is to use neem pesticide oil.
+Another effective cycad scale treatment is the use of neem pesticide oil.
 Spray your Sago Palm leaves, top and bottom, and all parts of the plant with the neem oil.
-Mix water and neem that contains azadirachtin, which slowly kills scales and leaves a protective coat on the Sago Palm.

-Neem can also be used as a drench.
 Details On: How To Mix Neem Oil As A Soil Drench

 Other options include applying a horticultural oil spray, ultra-fine oil, or SunSpray oil)